 They examine how a candidate processes and reasons with different kinds of information.
 Although some websites state that MI6 uses Cubiks verbal reasoning assessments, MI6 does not make it clear what these tests will contain from their website.
 Nor do they encourage practice for them, therefore it is best to prepare for verbal reasoningtests, situational judgment tests, and competency-based tests.

 The advanced Cubik's verbal reasoning tests take 20 minutes and have 30 questions.
 Each question has a paragraph, diagram, or table containing verbal information which is relatively complex.
 Following each question are multiple-choice answers.

-These questions evaluate how a candidate can wrangle with complex information under a strict time constraint.
+These questions evaluate how a candidate can wrangle complex information under strict time constraints.
 Marks will likely be subtracted for incorrect answers, and once a question has been answered, it cannot be returned.

 The situational judgment tests present candidates with a series of varied decision-making scenarios.

 There are two types of questions on the situational judgment tests.
 The first asks you to rate how effective a certain response to a situation would be, and the second asks you to rank a series of responses in order of most effective to least effective.